bhnord/activities/README.md

 Admission is FREE for all every Thursday from 5 to 9 PM during ICA Free Thursday Nights.
 <a href="http://www.icaboston.org/visit" target="_blank">info link</a>

+### Boston Landing Outdoor Movies

+**05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
+<a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

 ### Sam Sessions Mini Music Festival

 **05/22 05:00PM - 05/22 10:00PM @ Samuel Adams Boston Brewery**
 As a proud partner of Boston's iconic summer festival Boston Calling, we're thrilled to host the unofficial kickoff to the weekend once again with Sam Sessions Mini Music Fest, and along with it, the release of Stage Hopper, a dry hopped pilsner brewed in collaboration with Boston Calling and paired perfectly with live music.
 <a href="https://www.eventbrite.com/e/sam-sessions-mini-music-festival-tickets-1336642396389" target="_blank">info link</a>

-### Boston Landing Outdoor Movies

-**05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
-6pm- pre party, 8pm- movie starts‍Join us for the return of Boston Landing's Outdoor Movie Nights!
-<a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

 # Friday, May 23, 2025

-### Memorial Day Garden of Flags: 37,000+ flags on Boston Common

-**05/21 12:00PM - 05/26 06:00PM @ Soldiers and Sailors Monument**
-2025 Home Base Memorial Day Flag Garden to honor those who made the ultimate sacrificeWednesday, May 21 - Monday, May 26, 2025Soldiers & Sailors Monument, Boston CommonEach of the 37,000+ American flags planted at the Soldiers and Sailors Monument this Memorial Day will represent every brave Massachusetts service member who gave his or her life defending our country since the Revolutionary War.
-<a href="https://because.massgeneral.org/event/2025-home-base-memorial-day-flag-planting/e654196" target="_blank">info link</a>

 ### Boston Landing Outdoor Movies

 **05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
-6pm- pre party, 8pm- movie starts‍Join us for the return of Boston Landing's Outdoor Movie Nights!
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
 <a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

 ### Boston Calling Post-Show Block Party at Garden Bar!